-The simple present tense is the base of the verb.
+The simple present is the base of the verb.
 It is the most common verb when it comes to storytelling.
-If you are still not clear with what is simple present tense then here is the answer – it is the same verb that you use to talk about continuously or regularly happening things in the present life, example – I go to college, she goes to college.
+If you are still not clear with what is simple present tense then here is the answer – it is the same verb that you use to talk about continuously or regularly happening things in the present life, for example – I go to college, she goes to college.

 Simple Present Tense Examples

 Any action in the present times that is normal or regular and true, can be described using this verb tense.

 Elephants have tails.

 The lion is the king of the jungle.